Quality Manual

 Search the manual

-The Lead School should be responsible for ensuring that there are clear procedures for consultation and negotiation with the partner School(s) on matters affecting course structure and assessment.
+The Lead School must be responsible for ensuring that there are clear procedures for consultation and negotiation with the partner School(s) on matters affecting course structure and assessment.

-Every School involved in a Joint Honours programme should have a Joint-Honours Programme Liaison Officer tasked with representing the needs of the Joint-Honours community in that school, and reporting to the School Director of Teaching in that regard.
+Every School involved in a Joint Honours programme should have a Joint-Honours Programme Liaison Officer tasked with representing the needs of the Joint-Honours community in that School, and reporting to the School Director of Education and StudenT Experience in that regard.

-For students entering Qualifying year or Part I from September 2015 onwards, Schools should use only the standardised weighted profiling system for determining the degree class of borderline students.
+For students entering Qualifying year or Part I from September 2015 onwards, Schools must use only the standardised weighted profiling system for determining the degree class of borderline students.

-A student should be given the higher class if either of the following criteria are met:
+A student must be given the higher class if either of the following criteria are met:

 i) Half or more of the final stage credits are in the higher class;